Sorry, you need to enable JavaScript to visit this website.

 • Bone scan

-A doctor may also perform blood tests, tests to see how well your lungs work, and tests to see whether the cancer has spread to the other areas of the chest.9
+A doctor may also perform blood tests, tests to see how well your lungs work, and tests to see whether the cancer has spread to the other areas.8

-• In biomarker testing, particularly for NSCLC, the doctor performs molecular testing of cell or tissue samples to look for abnormalities in DNA or levels of specific proteins such as PD-L1.
-Finding certain changes in the cancer cells helps guide treatment decisions.
-It also gives doctors a better understanding of the genetic drivers of the disease and can guide treatment options.20
+• In biomarker testing, particularly for NSCLC, the doctor performs molecular testing of cell or tissue samples to look for specific genes or proteins that can provide information about the cancer cells, such as PD-L1, which is a protein that is expressed on the surface of certain cancer cells.
+Finding certain changes in the cancer cells can give doctors a better understanding of the genetic drivers of the disease and guide treatment options.8,24

-• Lung cancer staging is based on the size and location of the tumor and whether the cancer cells have spread beyond the lungs.
-Based on test results and imaging, your doctor will determine the extent of disease that correlates to a stage.22
+• Lung cancer staging is based on the size and location of the tumor and whether the cancer cells have spread beyond the lungs to lymph nodes or distant organs.
+Based on test results and imaging, your doctor will determine the extent of disease that correlates to a stage.25

 For NSCLC, stages range from stage 0 to stage 4 lung cancer.
 Higher stages correspond with more extensive disease.
-The stages of lung cancer are:22
+The stages of lung cancer are:25

 • Stage 0 lung cancer.
-The tumor hasn't grown into lung tissue or spread outside the lung.
+The tumor is found in the top layers of cells lining the airways but hasn't grown deeper into lung tissue or spread outside the lung.

 • Stage 1 lung cancer.
-A small tumor hasn't spread to nearby lymph nodes.
+A small tumor has invaded deeper into the lung tissue but hasn't spread to nearby lymph nodes or other parts of the body.

 • Stage 2 lung cancer.
-A larger tumor hasn't spread or a smaller tumor has spread to lymph nodes in the lung.
+A larger tumor hasn't spread or a smaller tumor has spread to lymph nodes in the lung but not to distant organs.

 • Stage 3 lung cancer.
 A larger tumor has spread to nearby lymph nodes but not to other parts of the body.

 • Stage 4 lung cancer.
-The cancer has spread within the chest or to one or more places outside of the chest.
+The cancer has spread to the lining of the lungs or other areas of the body.

-Doctors tend to stage SCLC using two categories:23
+Doctors tend to stage SCLC using two categories:26

-• Limited stage: The cancer is in one part a patient's chest and potentially treatable with radiation therapy.
+• Limited stage: The cancer is in one part of a patient's chest and potentially treatable with a single radiation field.

-• Extensive stage: The cancer has spread to the other areas of a patient’s body.
+• Extensive stage: The cancer has spread widely throughout the lung, to the other lung, or to other areas of a patient’s body.

 NSCLC and SCLC have different treatment approaches.
-Many specialists—including surgeons, oncologists, radiologists, and other healthcare professionals—work together to treat and manage the disease.24, 25
+Many specialists—including thoracic surgeons, medical oncologists, radiation oncologists, and other healthcare professionals—work together to treat and manage the disease.27,28

 A treatment plan considers the type, stage, and location of the cancer, along with results of biomarker testing, side effects, individual preferences, and your overall health and ability to tolerate treatment.
-A treatment plan may include a combination of different therapies.24, 25
+A treatment plan may include a combination of different therapies.27,28

 • Surgery aims to remove the tumor completely.
-It also usually involves removing some lymph nodes in the chest.
-The surgeon removes some tissue around the tumor for testing to ensure no cancer cells have spread beyond the tumor.24
+This may also include some lymph nodes if the medical team thinks that they might contain cancer cells.
+The surgeon also removes some additional tissue around the tumor for testing, sometimes including lymph nodes.
+This is to make sure that the surgeon has removed all the cancer cells.27,29

-Surgery is not often used to treat SCLC and is usually reserved for a few cases of limited stage cancer.25 But it has helped treat many patients with stage I and II NSCLC.24 The different types of surgical procedures, particularly for NSCLC, include:24
+Surgery is not often used to treat SCLC and is usually reserved for a few cases of limited stage cancer.28 The different types of surgical procedures, particularly for NSCLC, include:27,29

 • Pneumonectomy.
 The entire lung is removed.